Package Leaflet: Information for the Patient

 Infutraze is indicated for premature and full-term newborns, infants, children, and adolescents.

-Other medications and Infutraze
+Other medicines and Infutraze

 Pregnancy and breastfeeding